University Tips Blog

 Have you been assigned an article?
 Ready to start writing?

-3. Your own unique content in your own style.
-We cannot accept content used anywhere else or text generated through ChatGPT or equivalent AI programmes.
+4. Your own unique content in your own style.
+We don't accept content generated through ChatGPT or equivalent AI programmes.

-5. Without links to other websites.
+6. Without links to other websites.
 We like to keep our readers focused on our guide, rather than directing them elsewhere.
 However, if you feel a link would offer genuine value, such as signposting to a funding application or interactive tool, then this can be included.
+If you wish to include a promotional link, then please do consider our advertising options instead.

-6. Concise and well structured.
-Readability is critical when preparing any written communication.
+7. Concise and well structured.
+Readability is critical for accessibility.
 Please use simple language, short sentences, and short paragraphs.
 Consider sub-headings and bullet-points too.
 We even offer a university training day on this topic!

 Submitting your article

-Please submit your article to Simon before Friday 9 January 2026.
-Your email should include:
+Please submit your article to Simon before Friday 3 April 2026 with your article attached in a Word document.
+Your Word document should include:

 • Your name